jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 will act.

 KEN CARNESI
 CEO, DNSFILTER

+## FOREWORD
+In writing the foreword for our third annual security report, I’m reminded that once again our network can be seen as a microcosm of the Internet as a whole.
+What happens in the real world, from trends to politics, is captured in some form across our network.
+In 2023, we processed over one million queries every single second.
+This includes innocuous business queries—the majority of our network—as well as those malicious sites that the DNSFilter system is built to protect against.

+0 2
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-0 1

-2023 INDUSTRY NEWS IN REVIEW

-While it is easy for us to frame the data breaches and cybersecurity incidents that occur throughout the year by the organizations they impact, there has been a greater focus by news outlets to identify threats on their own.
-We can say with certainty which organizations experienced a cyberattack in 2023: Fidelity, T\- Mobile (thrice), 23andMe, MGM Resorts in Las Vegas, and countless others without the large name to make the news.

-However, we can also point to the adversaries on the other side of the fence, the threat actor gangs responsible for attacks on organizations (of any size) in 2023\.
-As of this writing, arguably the top ransomware actors of the moment are:

 Roughly 65% of attacks by these threat actors leveraged domains at some point during the attack.
 All of these ransomware actors heavily rely on phishing techniques, social engineering, and links to malicious websites.